 Apply for development on a State Heritage Place or on a property adjoining a State Heritage Place

 Development on a State Heritage Place and certain types of development on properties or land adjoining a State Heritage Place require approval from the Department of State Development, Infrastructure, Local Government and Planning.

 Heritage Exemption Certificate applications

 A Heritage Exemption Certificate gives approval for low-impact development, conservation work and simple projects that do not affect the heritage values of a place.

-Applications by the Queensland (State) Government that will affect a place on the Queensland Heritage Register are assessed by the Queensland Heritage Council.
-Read more about how to apply.
+Applications by the Queensland (State) Government that will affect a place on the Queensland Heritage Register are reviewed and recommended on by the Queensland Heritage Council.

 General Exemption Certificates provide upfront approval for ongoing maintenance and minor work necessary to keep heritage places on the Queensland Heritage Register and war memorials in optimal condition.